www.solidarites.org

 Context

-The Democratic Republic of Congo (DRC) is experiencing one of the world’s most serious humanitarian crises.
+The Democratic Republic of Congo (DRC) is facing one of the world’s most severe humanitarian crises.

-In 2024, nearly 25.6 million people are facing acute food insecurity, and more than 7 million are internally displaced, mainly in the east of the country.
-This region is the scene of armed conflict, resulting in extreme violence, particularly against civilians.
-Human rights violations, sexual violence, and the recruitment of child soldiers are frequent.
-Humanitarian access is hampered by insecurity and infrastructure degradation.
-Humanitarian needs include protection, health, water, food, and shelter.
+In 2025, nearly 27.7 million people are facing acute food insecurity, and more than 6.8 million are internally displaced, primarily in the east.
+This region is the scene of armed conflict, leading to extreme violence, particularly against civilians.
+Human rights violations, sexual violence, and the recruitment of child soldiers are common there.
+Humanitarian access is hampered by insecurity and the deterioration of infrastructure, even as humanitarian needs include protection, health care, water, food, and shelter.
 International funding remains largely insufficient, hindering the humanitarian response.
-There are numerous camps for displaced persons, with precarious living conditions.
-The situation is exacerbated by cholera and Mpox epidemics, recurrent epidemics (such as Ebola and measles) and the impacts of climate change.
+There are numerous camps for displaced people, where living conditions are precarious.

 Our action